 Wageningen : Plant Research International - 46

-secundaire metabolieten - metabolisme - planten - engineering - bioveiligheid - toxicologie - ecologie - pleiotropie - transgene planten - secondary metabolites - metabolism - plants - biosafety - toxicology - ecology - pleiotropy - transgenic plants
+secundaire metabolieten - metabolisme - planten - engineering - bioveiligheid - toxicologie - ecologie - pleiotropie - transgene planten - secondary metabolites - metabolism - plants - engineering - biosafety - toxicology - ecology - pleiotropy - transgenic plants

 The biosynthesis of sesquiterpene lactones in chicory (Cichorium intybus L.) roots